Board members as political and community advocates

 For more information on public school advocacy please contact Jennifer Hogue, director of legislative services at email@example.com or Kim Miller-Smith, senior student achievement consultant at firstname.lastname@example.org or call 614-540-4000.

-The "File Attachments" located on the right side of this page are outstanding public school advocacy resources used with the permission of the authoring organizations.
+The Resources linked above and "File Attachments" located on the right side of this page are outstanding public school advocacy resources used with the permission of the authoring organizations.
 "Links," as noted under the Resources section of the page, are additional media resources, OSBA services and publications that support district advocacy efforts.

-1 Effective Legislative Advocacy: A Toolkit for School Board Members (Publication).
+1 Effective Legislative Advocacy: A Toolkit for School Board Members.
 (2013).
-Wisconsin Association of School Boards.
+Manuscript, Wisconsin Association of School Boards.

 2 The Key Work of School Boards: Guidebook.
 (2015).
 Alexandria, VA: National School Boards Assoc.